symfony/symfony-docs/contributing/code/patches.rst

       $ cd symfony
       $ git remote add upstream git://github.com/symfony/symfony.git

-Check that the current Tests pass
+Check that the current Tests Pass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that Symfony2 is installed, check that all unit tests pass for your